gatsbyjs/gatsby/docs/docs/conditional-page-builds.md

 For more info on the standard build process, please see the [overview of the Gatsby build process](/docs/conceptual/overview-of-the-gatsby-build-process/).

-> ❗ Conditional page builds do not currently account for static queries.
-Any query result differences will not trigger pages to rebuild.

 ## How to use

 To enable conditional page builds, use the environment variable `GATSBY_EXPERIMENTAL_PAGE_BUILD_ON_DATA_CHANGES=true` in your `gatsby build` command, for example: